 Carry on along the coast path towards Portscatho.
 When you reach Towan Beach, turn left across the field towards Porth.
 You’ll need to cross the road and walk through the farm to pick up the path that will take you along the shores of Porth Creek to North Hill Point.
 From here, it’s a gentle stroll beside the Percuil River back to Place Creek.

 St Mawes is approximately 35 mins by car from Bosinver.
-Alternatively, you could take the bus to Truro, then get the Enterprise Boat to St Mawes.
+Alternatively, you could take the bus to Truro, then cruise down the river on the Enterprise Boat to St Mawes.

 The Place Ferry runs between St Mawes and Place Creek seven days a week (March – October).
-The crossing takes approximately 10 minutes and a return ticket costs £5.85 for adults, £4.50 for a child, or £17.10 for a family if you book online in advance.
+The crossing takes approximately 10 minutes and there’s a discount if you book online in advance.
 Well-behaved dogs are free.

-We recommend picking up a copy of the Fal River Guide (you can pick one up free at Bosinver), or you can order one online.
+We recommend picking up a copy of the Fal River Guide (we usually have them at reception at Bosinver), or you can order one online.
 Although the route is generally well signposted, you might also find it useful to take a copy of the Fal River Map or an Ordnance Survey map of the area.

 Have you enjoyed walking on the Roseland Peninsula?
-Share your top tips for how to make the most of the experience below, post on our Facebook page or tweet @bosinver.
+Share your top tips for how to make the most of the experience below, post on our Facebook page or tweet @Bosinver – we’d love to hear your thoughts.
+If you would like to know more about booking a holiday here at Bosinver, please email [email protected] or call 01726 72128.